Congdon Street Bridge Replacement

 What's happening

-A total of $38 million has been allocated in the 2024-25 State Budget to replace the ageing Congdon Street Bridge on its current alignment.
+A total of $38 million has been allocated by the State Government to replace the ageing Congdon Street Bridge on its current alignment.

 Enhance